 How do I get to El Camino Portugués Tour starting point?

-To facilitate your travel for the start of your walk, we will meet the group in Porto, which has airline connections from around the world!
-In the afternoon, we will meet you for your Orientation Meeting and an evening guided tour of Porto.
+For the start of your walk, we will meet the group in Güimaraes, which has train connections from both Porto and Lisbon!
+Your guide will meet you at a central hotel for your first day’s Orientation Meeting and local guided visit.
 If you need assistance with hotel arrangements, we will be happy to help.

-How do I get from Santiago Compostela to Lisbon and other cities?
+How do I get from Santiago de Compostela to Lisbon, Porto and other cities?

-Can you help with purchasing online train tickets on the Rail Europe site?
+Can I purchase online train tickets on the Comboios de Portugal site?

 How do I get to and from the Airport?

-The national organization of airports in Portugal (ANA) has a great website that explains how to get to and from the major city for your airport of choice.
+The national organization of airports in Portugal (ANA) has a great website that explains how to get to and from the major city for your airport of choice, whether Lisbon or Porto.
 It also has information regarding the routes serviced, the corresponding airlines, terminal information, transportation options and more.

 If you are flying into Madrid and need to get to Porto, please see Spain's (AENA) website for information on destinations and routes serviced, the corresponding airlines, and much more.
 You may have to re-click the "English" tab at the top once you have chosen your airport.

-How do I get from the Lisbon Airport to Porto?
+How do I get from the Lisbon Airport to Güimaraes?